Data Protection Policy

 5.1 Personal Data about You

-Personal data will be collected about you that is required for your employment with NAM UK, but only to the extent required by law.
+Personal data will be collected about you that is required for the operation of this website, but only to the extent required by law.

 5.2 Personal Data Collected About Other Parties